warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/introduction-to-warden.md

 Warden's key features allow creating a truly open AI experience:

+- **AI-Ready**
+Warden allows you to easily integrate AI in your application and enjoy novel AI-driven Web3 experiences.

 - **Simplified Cryptography**
-With Warden, you can easily develop Web3 applications with intent-driven key management.
+With Warden, you can easily develop Web3 applications with [intent-driven](/learn/glossary#intents) key management.

 - **Abstracted Interoperability**
 Build applications that allow aggregating multiple accounts for different chains and signing transactions at any destination chain.

-- **AI-Ready**
-Warden allows you to easily integrate AI in your application and enjoy novel AI-driven Web3 experiences.

 ## Build with Warden